Architecture programs and design software

 Today, technology has made things a lot easier by introducing tools that can be used to produce 2D and 3D drawings to a very high degree of accuracy.

-Designing with architectural CAD Software is extremely fast, and even people with no architectural background can understand presentations and renders made using it.
+Designing with architectural CAD Software is extremely fast, and even people with no architectural background can understand the presentations and renders made using it.

 Architecture software has made the design process faster, where designers can now easily test ideas and form consistent project workflows.

-What is it used for?
+What is architecture software used for?

 Architectural software and computer-aided drawing can be used for many different things.
 Other than architecture, CAD can also be applied in several other engineering professions such as civil, mechanical, and electrical engineering.

 Architectural design software also plays a significant role in game design, the creation of animated films, and also by graphic designers and other visual artists.

 CAD software comes in a few varied forms that can be applied differently when required within a specific project:

 - 2D CAD is used to create flat one dimensional drawings that are typically floor plans, elevations and sections.